TegaJeremy/TegaJeremy/README.md

 # Hi there! 👋

-I'm Jeremy Tega, a passionate backend developer with a strong interest in building robust and scalable applications.
+I'm Jeremy Tega, a passionate Software Engineer  with a strong interest in building robust and scalable applications.

 ## About Me